-- 2. An applicant for licensure must pass the required examination, meet the experience requirements, and become licensed within five years of the date of initial application for licensure.
-If the applicant fails to become licensed within this time period, s/he must submit a new application and fee and must meet the educational, experience and examination requirements in effect at the time of the new application.
-Licensure applicants have a continuing obligation to update their application with information of changes from the original application at any time prior to licensure.
-However, this may not apply in those exceptions allowable under statute concerning professional counselor candidates. - B. Education and Training Requirements.
+- 3. An applicant for licensure must pass the required examination no more than five (5) years prior to the date of the application for licensure.
+Experience and supervision requirements that predate the application by more than five (5) years will not be accepted by the Board absent a showing of good cause, as determined by the Board.
+However, this may not apply in those exceptions allowable under statutes concerning professional counselor candidates. - All applicants for licensure have a continuing obligation to update their application with information changes from the original application at any time prior to licensure. - B. Education and Training Requirements.
 Many graduate programs in professional counseling go under other names.
 Some programs labeled as counseling programs are not primarily focused on professional counseling.
 The Board has therefore established the following factors to determine whether or not a particular program from which an applicant for licensure received the master's or doctoral degree qualifies as a master's or doctoral program with a major in professional counseling or its equivalent in compliance with sections 12-245-604(1)(c) and 12-245-601(3), C.R.S.
 To meet the statutory requirements, the master's or doctoral program must meet either (1) or (2), below: - Accredited program.
 The applicant obtained a master's or doctoral degree from a program that was approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-If enrolled after August 31, 2014, the applicant must be enrolled in an approved program comprised of not less than 60 semester credit hours; or - 2.
-Equivalent program.
+If enrolled after August 31, 2014, the applicant must be enrolled in an approved program comprised of not less than 60 semester credit hours; or - Equivalent program.
 Candidates who graduated from a non-CACREP approved program must submit their educational credentials to a Board approved credentialing agency for evaluation and determination of whether the program satisfies the requirements of this Rule.